apausa/apausa/README.md

 # [Pablo Apausa](https://apausa.dev)

 I am currently pursuing a Dual Degree in Software Development and Digital Design.
-Because of my interdisciplinary studies I have the skills to approach projects with a holistic perspective.
+My interdisciplinary studies allow me to work on projects with a holistic perspective.

 ## Coding Languages